yay101/ncentralrest/README.md

 ncentral_apikey=examplejwt
 ncentral_port=8003
 ```
-Run using Deno OR compile using Deno and run.
+Run using Deno OR (recommended) compile using Deno and run.
 You will need the options ``--allow-net --allow-env --allow-read`` if you are using an .env file.

 ## Making Requests
 Set the header X-Api-Key to whatever you used for your ncentral_request_apikey.